PortSwigger/enterprise-reference-stack-for-aws/README.md

 ## Infrastructure Definition (CloudFormation template)

-The Infrastructure Definition declares the network, compute, storage and database resources needed to support the Burp Suite Enterprise Edition application.
+The Infrastructure Definition declares the network, compute, storage and database resources needed to support the Burp Suite DAST application.
 This includes a VPC, EKS Cluster, EFS FileSystem, RDS Instance and supporting network and security resources.

 ![CloudFormation diagram](cfn-diagram.png "CloudFormation diagram")